 But I know we can’t let that happen.
 In our former lives, my husband and I have both been through divorce.
 We know the consequences of not making time to connect as a couple – and we’re fierce in our resolve to keep our relationship strong.

-Bonus: As a bonus for joining my weekly newsletter, download a free cheat sheet of 60 simple ideas for how to connect with your partner.
+Bonus: As a bonus for joining my weekly newsletter, get a free cheat sheet of 60 simple ideas for how to connect with your partner right now.

 The Problem With Date Nights